discord-jda/JDA-Website/docs/getting-started/quickstart.md

 More information can be found on our [Contributing](../contributing/contributing.md) page.

+We have dedicated library development and wiki development channels on our [Discord server](https://discord.gg/0hMr4ce0tIl3SLv5), where you can ask questions or suggest ideas.

 ## Dependencies
 This project requires **Java 8**.<br>
 For other dependencies, see [README](https://github.com/DV8FromTheWorld/JDA5/tree/master/README.md)